AdobeDocs/campaign-classic.es-ES/help/web/using/web-forms-answers.md

 ![](assets/s_ncs_admin_survey_no_storage_variable.png)

-Se almacena en una variable que se debe seleccionar cuando se crea la casilla desplegable o a través del vínculo **[!UICONTROL Edit storage...]**.
+It is stored in a variable which must be selected when the drop-down box is created, or via the **[!UICONTROL Edit storage...]** link.

 ![](assets/s_ncs_admin_survey_no_storage_variable2.png)

-Puede mostrar las variables existentes y crear variables nuevas mediante el vínculo **[!UICONTROL Edit variables...]**.
+You can display existing variables and create new ones via the **[!UICONTROL Edit variables...]** link.
 Haga clic en el botón **[!UICONTROL Add]** para crear una variable nueva.

 ![](assets/s_ncs_admin_survey_add_a_variable.png)